mattwilson1024/mocklify/README.md

   .getAll();
 ```

+## modify()

+> `modify<T>(modifierFunction: ModifierFunction<T>)`

-- `modify` - takes a function which can modify the object in any way, for full control.
+Takes a callback function which gives full control over modifying the object in any way.

+The provided function is given the item, its index and the full array of items.
+This can be very helpful for updating values based on the existing data or the index.

+Mocklify takes care of applying the changes in an immutable way.

 ```typescript
 const results = mocklify<IUser>()